grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Dynatrace.md

 ### Options

-When streaming the k6 results to Dynatrace, you can configure the Dynatrace options below:
+When streaming the k6 results to Dynatrace, you can configure the following Dynatrace options:

 | Name                                     | Value                                                                                                       |
 | ---------------------------------------- | ----------------------------------------------------------------------------------------------------------- |